-I talk about ‘Google’ here because it’s the English speakers’ king of search engines, but the info generally still applies to Bing and Yahoo and others.
+I talk about ‘Google’ here because it’s the English speakers’ king of search engines with a market share hovering around 95% here in Australia, but the info generally still applies to Bing which the other 5% use.

 What does Google try to do?